Yelp/detect-secrets/docs/audit.md

 This Docker image offers the same benefits as the general-purpose [`detect-secrets` Docker image](#using-detect-secrets-docker-image), but you cannot directly pass in detect-secrets commands.

 Instead, reporting arguments should be passed in as environment variables.
-The [run-in-pipeline](./scripts/../../scripts/run-in-pipeline.sh) script comes pre-packaged with this image, and takes in environment variables as input.
+The [run-in-pipeline](./scripts/../../scripts/run-in-pipeline.sh) script comes pre-packaged with this image, and takes these arguments in as input.

 Please refer to this script for a documented list of inputted environment variables.